 35 - 40

 You can complete a training course to become a lifting equipment inspector.
 Under guidelines, any capable person with experience can carry out inspections, if they hold an industry-standard qualification from the Lifting Equipment Engineers Association (LEEA).

 Although this role requires a certain qualification, many employers are more interested in people who are enthusiastic, willing to learn and can follow instructions.

 You may need a Construction Skills Certification Scheme (CSCS) card to work on a construction site.

-LEEA are responsible for training new lifting equipment engineers, as well as setting standards and providing health and safety information.
-They offer qualifications, ranging from the Part 1 Entrance certificate, the basic level training course, to the Mobile Crane Examination Diploma (a more specialised award for those examining mobile telescoping cranes)
+To become a lifting equipment inspector, you will require an industry-standard qualification from a specialist training provider.
+The Lifting Equipment Engineers Association (LEEA) is responsible for training new lifting equipment engineers, as well as setting standards and providing health and safety information.
+They offer qualifications, ranging from the Part 1 Entrance Certificate, the basic level training course, through to the Mobile Crane Examination Diploma (a more specialised award for those inspecting mobile telescoping cranes).

 If you have some basic experience, you could apply directly to a company which supplies or maintains lifting equipment to gain experience as a lifting equipment inspector.
 You might start out as an assistant to a more experienced lifting equipment inspector and progress as your abilities improve.